 Changes to the Home Affordable Foreclosure Alternatives Program (HAFA), which covers short sales and deeds in lieu of foreclosure, include the following:

 - Previously, to be considered for HAFA, the borrower must have lived in the home within the last 12 months.
 This is no longer required.
-However, only borrowers who currently live in the home will receive the $3,000 in relocation assistance.
+However, borrowers who currently live in the home may receive up to $10,000 in relocation assistance.

 - The borrower may be eligible for HAFA even while remaining current on the loan.